-Fluency is a spectrum - many parents are starting at zero

-- It is not always realistic to separate languages in real life, especially with mixed company and when a family is in early stages of language learning - Complete and constant separation of languages is not what we advise hearing bilinguals.
-Code switching takes time/fluency/skill.
+- Fluency is a spectrum many parents are starting at zero - It is not always realistic to separate languages in real life, especially with mixed company and when a family is in early stages of language learning. - Complete and constant separation of languages is not what we advise hearing bilinguals.
+It ignores translanguaging's advantages...and can scare people away.